jamro/yova/docs/config.md

 {
   "speech2text": {
     "model": "gpt-4o-transcribe",
-    "instructions": "The audio is a voice command for a voice assistant.
+    "instructions": "The audio is an English voice command for a voice assistant.
 Transcribe only if the speech is clear and logical.
 Use correct spelling and punctuation.
-If the audio is unclear, contains noise, or is not valid, return an empty string.
-Do not attempt to guess or translate.", "language": "pl",
+If the audio is unclear, contains noise, or is not valid, return an empty string '').
+Do not attempt to guess or translate.", "language": "en",
     "noise_reduction": "far_field",
+    "audio_logs_path": "",
+    "prerecord_beep": "beep7.wav",
+    "preprocessing": {
       "min_speech_length": 0.5,
-    "silence_amplitude_threshold": 0.15,
-    "audio_logs_path": "/path/to/audio/logs/",
-    "prerecord_beep": "beep1.wav"
+      "dc_removal_cutoff_freq": 20.0,
+      "high_pass_cutoff_freq": 70.0,
+      "declicking": true,
+      "noise_supresion_level": 2,
+      "agc_enabled": true,
+      "vad_aggressiveness": 2,
+      "normalization_enabled": true,
+      "normalization_target_rms_dbfs": -20.0,
+      "normalization_peak_limit_dbfs": -3.0,
+      "edge_fade_enabled": true
+    }
   }
 }
 ```